Interior secretary seeks to rid US of derogatory place names - NewsBreak

 Interior secretary seeks to rid US of derogatory place names

-Haaland is ordering a federal panel tasked with naming geographic places to implement procedures to eliminate what she called racist terms from federal use.
-The decision provides momentum to a movement that has included the dismantling of other historical markers and monuments considered offensive across the country.
+Haaland is ordering a federal panel tasked with naming geographic places to implement procedures to remove what she called racist terms from federal use.

 "Our nation’s lands and waters should be places to celebrate the outdoors and our shared cultural heritage — not to perpetuate the legacies of oppression,” Haaland said in a statement.
 “Today’s actions will accelerate an important process to reconcile derogatory place names and mark a significant step in honoring the ancestors who have stewarded our lands since time immemorial.”